 Overview

-<Overview of solution which this integration utilizes>

-<Description of the functional operations (i.e. These functions create …, search …, collect …, enforce …, etc.>

-<EXAMPLE: The Uility Functions integration package contains several useful workflow functions for common automation and integration activities in the Resilient platform.>

-<The remainder of this document describes each included function, how to configure them in custom workflows, and any additional customization options.>
+This function interfaces with Cloud Foundry platform to allow user to manage deployed applications, their instances, and deploy new applications.
+Managing the applications includes starting/stopping, updating, restaging, deleting, and getting various types of information about it.
+All of these possibilities are separated into 3 functions that can be used in the workflows.

+It is a wrapper around Cloud Foundry’s API with possibilities to be adjusted for different platform providers.
+On the moment of release the latest stable version is: https://apidocs.cloudfoundry.org/3.1.0/

 Installation

 Before installing, verify that your environment meets the following prerequisites:

 Resilient platform is version 30 or later.

+You have the necessary credentials to access your provider’s Cloud Foundry API

 You have a Resilient account to use for the integrations.
 This can be any account that has the permission to view and modify administrator and customization settings, and read and update incidents.
 You need to know the account username and password.